Teaching Opportunities

 Interprofessional Education and Collaborative Care courses.
 Listed summaries are the ones most applicable to hospitalists to be facilitators:

-IPEC 502: Interprofessional Quality and Safety – This is a 1-credit course for medical, pharmacy and nursing students centered around quality improvement and patient safety.
-The course is appx 12 weeks, each week involves didactic, case-presentations and teamwork.
-Lecture content weekly is delivered to facilitators via power point presentations.
-Weekly time commitment averages 2-3 hours, consisting of reviewing lecture material and grading assignments.
+IPEC 502: Interprofessional Quality and Safety – This is a 1-credit course for medical (M1), pharmacy (P2), nursing (BSN) and cardiac perfusion students centered around quality improvement and patient safety.
+The course spans appx 12 weeks in the spring semester (January-April), with hybrid formatting including asynchronous activities and in-person sessions.
+There are 4 in-person sessions, each 90 minutes in length on Thursday afternoon 4-5:30pm.
+Sessions include didactic, case-presentations and teamwork facilitation.
+Lecture content is provided to facilitators via power point presentations.
+Total time commitment for the semester is approximately 15 hours, consisting of reviewing lecture materials, facilitating in-person sessions and grading assignments.
 Experience in quality improvement helps but is not required.

 Website link: http://ipe.vcu.edu

-EPA (Entrustable Professional Activity) Coaching provides one on one academic and competency advising for medical students by academic faculty.
-Coaching is offered for medical students for all four years of their medical education and is based on the VCU School of Medicine being one of 10 pilot sites for the Association of American Medical Colleges Core Entrustable Professional Activities project.
-Coaches meet once a semester with 20 medical students in total, providing feedback on students’ strengths, areas for improvement, and individual learning needs.
+Academic and EPA (Entrustable Professional Activity) Coaching provides one on one academic and competency support for medical students by academic faculty.
+Coaching is offered for medical students for all four years of their medical education.
+Coaches are trained on coaching techniques through regular faculty development sessions and meet once a semester with 20 medical students in total, promoting student self-reflection on strengths, goals, and individual learning plans.

 VCU pre-medical undergraduate students are required to shadow physicians 120 hours each year with a variety of preceptors.
-Additionally, college students interested in medical school, NP school, or PA school seek time shadowing to explore careers in medicine.
+Additionally, high- school and college students interested in medical school, NP school, or PA school seek time shadowing to explore careers in medicine.
 Physicians/APPs are assigned various learners as their clinical schedule allows throughout the year.
-Leraners are scheduled for observation during rounder/housestaff/consult shifts from 8-11 AM, all days of the week according to learner/ attending availability.
+Learners are scheduled for observation during rounder/housestaff/consult shifts from 8:30-10:30 AM, on Sundays and Tuesdays- Fridays.

-Contacts: Anna Lupejkis (anna.lupejkis@vcuhealth.org) or Kim Pedram (kimberly.pedram@vcuhealth.org)
+Contacts: Malika Hill (malika.hill@vuchealth.org), Anna Lupejkis (anna.lupejkis@vcuhealth.org), Kim Pedram (kimberly.pedram@vcuhealth.org)

-The VCU School of Medicine Admissions Team recruits volunteers from the faculty, staff, alumni, retired faculty and staff and community friends to serve as interviewers for medical school applicants.
-Interviews take place on Tuesdays, Wednesdays, and Thursdays, 8:30 – 10:30 AM from August through March.
-Interviewers serve at least two sessions per month.
-A 1-hour training session is required, usually occurring in June.
-Interviews are in the Multi Mini Interview format where each applicant has seven interviews with 7 different questions.
-Evaluations are due the same day the interview session is completed.
+The VCU School of Medicine Office of Admissions recruits volunteers from faculty, staff, alumni, retired faculty/staff, and community partners to serve as interviewers for medical school applicants.
+Interviews take place on Tuesdays, Wednesdays, and Thursdays from August through March.
+Interviews can sign up for a morning session from 8:30am – 10:30am or an afternoon session from 12:30pm – 2:30pm.
+Interviewers are expected to participate in at least two interview sessions per month.
+Interested volunteers are required to complete an online training session and attestation form prior to conducting their first interview session.
+Interviews are conducted using the Multi Mini Interview (MMI) format where each applicant will rotate through seven stations with a different interviewer for each station.
+Interview evaluations are due the same day the interview session is completed.

 Hospital Medicine